dotnet/AspNetCore.Docs/aspnetcore/fundamentals/dependency-injection.md

 In apps that process requests, scoped services are disposed at the end of the request.

-> [!WARNING]
+Use scoped services in a middleware with one of the following approaches:

-> When using a scoped service in a middleware, inject the service into the `Invoke` or `InvokeAsync` method.
-Don't inject via [constructor injection](xref:mvc/controllers/dependency-injection#constructor-injection) because it forces the service to behave like a singleton.
+* Inject the service into the `Invoke` or `InvokeAsync` method.
+Injecting via [constructor injection](xref:mvc/controllers/dependency-injection#constructor-injection) throws an exception at run time.
+The sample in the [Lifetime and registration options](#lifetime-and-registration-options) uses the `InvokeAsync` approach.
+* [Factory-based middleware](<xref:fundamentals/middleware/extensibility>). <xref:Microsoft.AspNetCore.Builder.UseMiddlewareExtensions.UseMiddleware*> extension methods check if a middleware's registered type implements <xref:Microsoft.AspNetCore.Http.IMiddleware>.
+If it does, the <xref:Microsoft.AspNetCore.Http.IMiddlewareFactory> instance registered in the container is used to resolve the <xref:Microsoft.AspNetCore.Http.IMiddleware> implementation instead of using the convention-based middleware activation logic.
+The middleware is registered as a scoped or transient service in the app's service container.

 For more information, see <xref:fundamentals/middleware/write#per-request-middleware-dependencies>.

 Do ***not*** resolve a scoped service from a singleton.
 It may cause the service to have incorrect state when processing subsequent requests.
 It's fine to: